TheLokj/WizardEye/README.md

 wizardeye filter -i alignment.bam -r hg19 --exclude-tags Cave -k 35 -s 1 -bn 0.01 -bo 2 -bl 16500 -d /path/to/database
 ```

 This will filter out all reads that can be ambiguously aligned to your target if they come from a source with a tag listed in `--exclude-tags`.

 For `filter`, `-r` must be the reference identifier already present in your WizardEye database (for example `hg19`), and `-d/--db-root` is mandatory.

+By default, WizardEye only considers reads that can be aligned with a single position in the reference.
+However, if you want to exclude reads that can be aligned with multiple positions, and then be even more restrictive, specify the additional parameter `--considere-all`.

-You can also filter out all reads based on specific tracks:
+You can also filter out reads based on specific tracks:

 ```
 wizardeye filter -i alignment.bam -r hg19 --exclude-tracks myotis_alcathoe,ursus_arctos -d /path/to/database